-Supervisor Scott expanded on Supervisor Grijalva's request by directing staff to provide the Board with a memorandum outlining the Administration's position on the matter.
+Supervisor Scott directed staff to provide a memorandum to the Board outlining the Administration's position on the matter.

 Upon roll call vote, the motion unanimously carried 5-0, to continue the item to the Board of Supervisors' Meeting of February 2, 2021.